im-plabonn/basic-practice/README.md

 - **C++**: Object-Oriented Programming, Classes, and Objects

 ### How to use?
-Clone the repo and run the respective files using your favorite code editor or IDE.
+Clone the repo and run the respective files using your favorite code editor or IDE..